-I would not be here without the support of my family, friends, and everyone else on my journey who have helped shape Kindred Spirit Steel Drums into what it is today.
-I owe everything that I have, that I am, and that I will be to these connections, and am eternally grateful for the support I have received thus far.
-Each of the instruments I create is a physical manifestation of gratitude; A heart-felt thank you to the world we share, and for everything and everyone in it.
+When I look back to where I started all those years ago, and see where Kindred has evolved to now, the word that comes to mind is gratitude.
+I am grateful for everyone that has come into my path, helping me to succeed and to be able to do what I love everyday.
+Each of the instruments I create is a physical manifestation of this gratitude; a heartfelt thank you to the world we share, and for everything and everyone in it.
 I hope when you play your instrument you will feel the same sense of wonder, love, and gratitude that I experienced while making it for you.

-At Kindred Spirit Drums we are striving to “Create Vitality Through Sound”.
-Vitality means to be in a state of “Strength, action and energy” which I feel comes with the excitement of playing a Steel Tongue Drum or Handpan.
-Right now the world is in great need of a resurrection of the unhindered experimentation with music, to return vitality to the people and to help remove the apathy that the modern-world seems to foster in the human psyche.
+Vitality means to be in a state of “Strength, action and energy” which I feel comes with the excitement of playing a Steel Tongue Drum, Tonguepan or Handpan.
+The world is in great need of a resurrection of the unhindered experimentation with music, to return vitality to the people, and to help remove the apathy that the modern-world seems to foster in the human psyche.

 Today there is a separation in our society between music players and music listeners and this does a great disservice to the collective consciousness as a whole.
 The ability to freely create music is one of the most healing things we can do as humans, as music has been a vehicle for spirituality and personal growth for thousands of years.

-Thank-you for choosing Kindred Spirit Steel Drums, may we soar to ever greater heights, on the wings of singing steel.
+Thank-you for considering Kindred Spirit Steel Drums.
+May we soar to ever greater heights, on the wings of singing steel.

 With A Deep Bow Of Gratitude,